swift-server/async-http-client/docs/async-await.md

 }
 ```

+Note: The user must consume the `Body` stream or drop the `HTTPClientResponse`, to ensure that the
+internal HTTPClient connection can move forward.
+Dropping the `HTTPClientResponse` would lead to a
+request cancellation which in turn would lead to a close of an exisiting HTTP/1.1 connection.

-At a later point we could add trailers to the AsyncResponse as effectful properties.
+At a later point we could add trailers to the `HTTPClientResponse` as effectful properties:

 ```swift
     public var trailers: HTTPHeaders? { async throws }